Measuring the growth of structure by matching dark matter haloes to galaxies with VIPERS and SDSS: Systematics

 \section{Systematics}

 We have found that the SHAM model can predict the galaxy clustering signal to redshift 1; however, it is important to make note of the assumptions that have been made and consider how extensions to the SHAM recipe would affect our results.
 On the observational side, uncertainty in the number density due to sample variance or incompleteness propagates to the SHAM model as a systematic error.
 Fig. \ref{fig:density} summarises the SHAM models that we constructed for this work and demonstrates the power-law relationship between the clustering amplitude at $r=1 h^{-1}{\rm Mpc}$ and number density.
 The horizontal error bars on this plot indicate 5\% variations in number density which is representative of the sample variance in the VIPERS samples.
 The vertical error bar propagates this error to the amplitude of the correlation function and is at the percent level.
 In order to change the amplitude of the correlation function by 10\% requires varying the number density by 50\% at $z=0$ and 30\% at $z=1$.
+These conclusions follow from the SHAM model that imposes that the clustering amplitude is determined only by stellar mass (or other halo mass proxy).
+This is not precisely true since galaxy colour correlates with the density of the environment at fixed stellar mass \citep[e.g.][]{Davidzon2016}.

 We also see from Fig. \ref{fig:density} that the SHAM prediction becomes less sensitive to redshift at lower number density.
 Therefore, to improve the constraining power requires higher density samples which at high redshift becomes observationally challenging.